silvio3105/Rules3105/README.md

     - README.md: Project readme file.

 **Note:**
-Driver/library files are placed in root folder.
+Driver/library files are placed in root folder or in `Src` or `Inc` folder if project has multiple source or header files.